Alert Message Please update your browser.

 Debt settlement

 If you're facing serious debt and looking for additional assistance, a debt settlement company may be used to help you negotiate lower monthly payments.
-According to Experian™, you could lower your monthly payments by up to 80% of your total balance with the help of a debt settlement company.
-Keep in mind that while this may help lower your costs in the short-term, you may face long-term consequences such as damaging your credit score due to the fact that you aren't paying your balances off in full.
+Keep in mind that while this may help lower your costs in the short-term, you may face long-term consequences such as impacting your credit score due to the fact that you aren't paying your balances off in full.
 When this happens, you're affecting your payment history, a major component that gets factored into calculating your credit score.

 Debt management

-Whether you set up a plan on your own or a DMP through a nonprofit company or credit counselor, debt management involves paying off your debts in full.
+Whether you set up a plan on your own or a DMP through a nonprofit company or credit counselor, debt management is aimed at paying off your debts in full.
 You may want to get professional advice on how to address your budget and create a plan of action.
-It often involves monthly payment towards a credit counseling agency that helps to pay your bills on your behalf.

 Debt management requires honing in on skills to better manage your money and budget, enabling you to pay off your debt over time.
 You may want to consider enrolling in Chase Credit Journey to help map out your financial goals.